HiAS7/The-Sauce-Book-Online/_classes/Bard.md

 turn, and it must choose a new target for its attack or the attack is wasted.
-On a successful save, it can attack you on this turn, but it has disadvantage on any saving throw it makes against your spells on your next turn.\
+On a successful save, it can attack you on this turn, but it has disadvantage on any saving throw it makes against your spells on your next turn.<br/>
 Once you assume this majestic presence, you can’t do so again until you finish a short or long rest.